MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/behavioral-blocking-containment.md

 - The first protection layer detected the exploit behavior.
 Device learning classifiers in the cloud correctly identified the threat as and immediately instructed the client device to block the attack.
 - The second protection layer, which helped stop cases where the attack got past the first layer, detected process hollowing, stopped that process, and removed the corresponding files (such as Lokibot).

-While the attack was detected and stopped, alerts, such as an "initial access alert," were triggered and appeared in the [Microsoft 365 Defender portal](microsoft-defender-security-center.md) (formerly Microsoft 365 Defender):
+While the attack was detected and stopped, alerts, such as an "initial access alert," were triggered and appeared in the [Microsoft 365 Defender portal](microsoft-defender-security-center.md) (formerly Microsoft 365 Defender).

 :::image type="content" source="images/behavblockcontain-initialaccessalert.png" alt-text="Initial access alert in the Microsoft 365 Defender portal":::